swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 1. Alternative to `ProgressManager`
     - `AsyncProgress`
     - `ProgressReporter`
+    - `ProgressHandler`
+    - `OverallProgress`

 We ended up with `ProgressManager` because it correctly associates the API as being something that can do more than reporting progress, and it can give out a portion of its `totalCount` to report subtasks.
 We did not choose `AsyncProgress` because prefixing an API with the term `Async` connotes to adding asynchronicity to the API, as there is a precedent of APIs doing so, such as `AsyncSequence` adding asynchronicity to `Sequence`. `ProgressReporter` also does not appropriately convey the fact that the API can be used to construct a progress tree and that it seems to be something that is read-only, which can appear confusing to others.
+While `ProgressHandler` has the advantage of making the API sound a bit more lightweight, `ProgressManager` more accurately conveys the fact that progress reporting can be executed by "completing" a certain count, or "assigned" to a subprogress.
+"OverallProgress" feels better suited as a property name instead of a type name.

 2. Alternative to `Subprogress`
     - `ProgressReporter.Link`